tweag/nickel/doc/manual/typing.md

 diagnose.
 Here, `filter` is fine, but the error still points to inside its implementation.
 The actual issue is that the caller provided an argument of the wrong type: the function should return a boolean, but returns either the original element or `null`.
-This is a tiny example, so it may be workable nonetheless.
-Alas, in a real code base, the user (who probably wouldn't even be the author of `filter` in practice) might have a hard time reaching the right conclusion from the error report.
+This is a tiny example, so debugging is still doable here.
+In a real code base, the user (who probably wouldn't even be the author of `filter` in practice) might have a harder time solving the issue from the error report.

 ### Typed blocks